photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server.
 If you remove it and provide no other database server credentials, SQLite database files will be created in the *storage* folder.
 Local [SSD storage is best](troubleshooting/performance.md#storage) for databases of any kind.

-Never [store](troubleshooting/mariadb.md#corrupted-files) database files on an unreliable device such as a USB flash drive, an SD card, or a shared network folder.
+Never [store database files](troubleshooting/mariadb.md#corrupted-files) on an unreliable device such as a USB flash drive, SD card, or shared network folder.
+These may also have [unexpected file size limitations](https://thegeekpage.com/fix-the-file-size-exceeds-the-limit-allowed-and-cannot-be-saved/), which is especially problematic for databases that do not split data into smaller files.

 !!! tldr ""
     It is not possible to change the password via `MARIADB_PASSWORD` after the database has been started